Komanawa/komanawa-gw-detect-power/README.rst

    :align: center

 Further Improvements
 ======================

-if time/interest allows we would like to implement the following improvements:

-* implement a paired t-test for a counter factual approach

 If you have any suggestions for improvements please let us know by raising an issue on the github repo.